Biographies: 2018 Board of Directors

 Franklin is located in the San Francisco Bay area where she and her significant other make award winning wine which they enjoy with friends while watching the wild quail, bunnies and occasional bobcat wander through their backyard.

-AIN GROOMS, PhD, Member
+AIN GROOMS, PhD, Member at Large

 Dr. Ain A. Grooms is an Assistant Professor in the Educational Policy and Leadership Studies Department at the University of Iowa’s College of Education.
 Her research agenda includes educational opportunity, with a specific focus on access and equity for students from traditionally marginalized backgrounds.
 She uses the intersection of race, class, and place to examine historical and contemporary schooling, including such topics as school choice, resource allocation, desegregation, residential segregation, and the achievement gap.
 Dr. Grooms has presented her work at national and international conferences and her work has been published in books and peer-reviewed journals.